Protect and Preserve Shoreline Access

 Frequently asked questions

-Since our first water access issue in January 2006 to the end of 2019 the community has accomplished these incredible results to protect and preserve shoreline access.
+Since our first water access issue in January 2006 through the end of June 2021, the community has come together to protect and preserve shoreline access.

 Number of adopted rights of way